TimotheeMB/ProjectS4/Report.md

 **Simulation classes :**

-- *Simulation*: The main simulation class, this is where the *Entity*·s are where the paths of people are computed
+- *Simulation*: The main simulation class, this is where the *Entity*·s are, where the paths of people are computed
-- *Entity*: It is an abstract mother class regrouping every elements that can be put in a simulation (persons, obstacles, and exits)
+- *Entity*: It is the abstract mother class of every elements that can be put in a simulation (*Person*, *Obstacle*, and *Exit*)
 - *Person*
 - *Obstacle*
 - *Exit*